jundalisay/sp/content/en/research/aristotle/ethics/book-01/chapter-03.md

 2. Life in society
 3. The life of contemplation

+{{< n n="These are the lower, middle, and upper chakras" >}}

-The masses are plainly quite slavish.
-They choose a life like that of brute animals.
-Yet they obtain some consideration, because many of the higher ranks share the tastes of Sardanapalus.
+The masses are quite slavish and live like brute animals.
+Yet they obtain some consideration because many of the higher ranks share the tastes of Sardanapalus.

-The refined and active again conceive it to be honour which is the goal of the life in society.
+The refined and active believe that honour is the goal of the life in society.

-Yet it is plainly too superficial for the object of our search, because it is thought to rest with those who pay rather than with him who receives it.
+Yet honour is plainly too superficial for the object of our search, because it rests with those who give honour rather than with those who receive it.

-Whereas the Chief Good we feel instinctively must be something which is our own, and not easily to be taken from us.
+Whereas the Chief Good that we feel must be something of our own, and not easily to be taken from us.*

+{{< n n="This is consitent with dharma" >}}

 Besides, men pursue honour, that they may believe themselves to be good:[6]